ryankrdh/AWS-Messaging-App/README.md

 ---

-- **API Modeling and SDK Creation:** I designed elegant APIs and created software development kits (SDKs) using API Gateway.
+- **API Modeling and SDK Creation:** I designed elegant REST APIs and created software development kits (SDKs) using API Gateway.
 This simplifies the integration process and makes it easier for developers to interact with the application's services.

 ---